astropy/photutils/docs/background.rst

 determines whether to pad or crop the image such that there is an integer multiple of the ``box_size`` in both dimensions.

-The background level in each of the meshes is calculated using the function or callable object (e.g. class instance) input via ``bkg_estimator`` keyword.
+The background level in each of the meshes is calculated using the function or callable object (e.g., class instance) input via ``bkg_estimator`` keyword.
 Photutils provides a several background classes that can be used:

 * `~photutils.background.MeanBackground`